lejean2000/Kimberling/ctr/README.md

 ### CTR32
 Given a triangle ABC and two points P and Q, it is well known that there are four conics through the two points and tangent to the three sidelines of ABC.
 See https://garciacapitan.blogspot.com/2025/05/inconics-through-two-points.html for more information.
 From these conics, one is a central conic, the other three are not central.
-Let Q be the isogonal conjugate of P. Let Oa, Ob, Oc, be the vertices of the non-central conics.
+Let Q be the isogonal conjugate of P. Let Oa, Ob, Oc, be the centers of the non-central conics.

 CTR32(P) is triangle OaObOc.